Improving Welding Automation Safety With Risk Assessment and Training

 When possible, it’s ideal to have a window or opening that allows consumables to be changed or inspected from outside the weld cell.
 If this isn’t feasible, programming the robot to stop near the weld cell door simplifies consumable changeover and eliminates the need for the operator to enter the cell, maneuver around tooling or climb on anything to complete the job.

 The appropriate personal protective equipment (PPE) is also important when changing over consumables or the welding wire.
 The nozzle and contact tip may be hot, and there is the risk of the welding wire puncturing the operator.
 Leather or other thick work gloves are a must, and safety glasses should be worn at all times.
 Always use the proper tool to change over the nozzle and contact tip.
-A pair of welpers is recommended.
+We recommend a pair of welpers.

 Navigating the robotic welding cell safely